 The first 24 hours

-Somewhere within the first 10 hours after your last drink, you may begin to experience the earliest signs of withdrawal.
+Somewhere within the first 10 hours after your last drink of alcohol, you may begin to experience the earliest signs of withdrawal.

 These include tremors, nausea, sweating and a rapid heartbeat.

-There are also a lot of emotional symptoms at this point; it’s very common to have anxiety, feel angry or irritable, have trouble sleeping or have vivid dreams or nightmares.
+There are also a lot of emotional symptoms at this point; withdrawal can have a depressive effect, and it’s very common to have anxiety, feel angry or irritable, have trouble sleeping or have vivid dreams or nightmares.

-During the first 24 hours, it’s also possible to experience hallucinations.
+During the first 24 hours, it’s also possible to experience hallucinations caused by central nervous system malfunctions.
 These cause people to see or hear things that are not really there.

 When it comes to withdrawal, it does not mean you’re crazy.